 - Provide necessary information, resources and opportunity to allow accomplishment of key results.

-Employee and Organizational Development, IU Human Resources, is available to provide consultation with supervisors interested in developing a Performance Management Plan.
+Talent and Organization Development, IU Human Resources, is available to provide consultation with supervisors interested in developing a Performance Management Plan.
 Individual and/or group training on all aspects of Performance Management is provided upon request.